I Am My Resilience

 My former self would have been devastated, and I would’ve called myself every nasty name I could think of; I would have blasted myself for my incompetence, criticizing my ability to write or even think.
 I would have called myself stupid and worthless, and told myself that I wasn’t ever going to matter; yep, this was the old me, the me I can vividly recall, the me who now only faintly exists.

 Somewhere in my journey, along the long road of heartbreak and failure, I learned how strong I was, realizing how much it meant to me that I kept trying.
-Through an intense period of introspection, I slowly, and painfully, arrived at a phenomenal conclusion, one that would forever change my beliefs about myself, and one which alter my very core-being!
+Through an intense period of introspection, I slowly, and painfully, arrived at a phenomenal conclusion, one that would forever change my beliefs about myself, and one which would alter my very core-being!
 I realized that what made me me, what made me valuable and special, wasn’t the fact that I had succeeded, or considered myself to be a success, which I hadn’t and wasn’t, but it was my resilience.

 It was then that I became aware of my persistent inability to accept rejection, and it was then that I realized how my early fear of rejection morphed into an intolerance of it, one might even call it a hatred.
 And it was then that I understood how my perception of myself was wholly in my own grasp, having never left it, not even for a second.
 What our society tends to leave out, as they’re teaching us about the necessity of hard-work and professional esteem and achievement, is that the person whom you embody, and the person whom you become, is directed by your director, the one and only you!